signalwerk/talk.ai-image-generation/docs/slides.md

 <footer>

-Source: «A yellow frog sitting on a chair, oil on canvas» · DALL·E 2 (September 2022)
+Source: «A yellow frog sitting on a chair, oil on canvas» · DALL·E 2 (October 2022)

 </footer>